WHAT YOU SHOULD KNOW:

 - Sigmoidoscopy or colonoscopy: These are tests done to look at your colon.
 A tube with a light on the end will be put into your anus, and then moved forward into your colon.

 - Photocoagulation: This procedure uses special light to help stop blood flow to your hemorrhoids.
 The lack of blood flow will cause your hemorrhoids will shrink.

-- Rubber band ligation: Your caregiver will place a rubber band around your hemorrhoids to stop blood flow.
+- Rubber band ligation: Your healthcare provider will place a rubber band around your hemorrhoids to stop blood flow.
 After a few days, the hemorrhoid tissues should die and fall off.

 - Sclerotherapy: A chemical will be given as a shot into your hemorrhoids to make them smaller.